How Constitutional Amendments Actually Work

 How Amendments Interact with the Supreme Court

-Constitutional amendments can effectively override Supreme Court decisions by altering the constitutional text that the Court interprets.
+Constitutional amendments can reshape Supreme Court decisions by changing the text the Court must interpret.

-• The Fourteenth Amendment redefined citizenship and equal protection after Dred Scott v.
-Sandford (1857).
+• Fourteenth Amendment: Reframed citizenship and equal protection after Dred Scott.

-Amendments do not overrule the Court through judicial hierarchy.
-They reshape the constitutional framework within which judicial interpretation operates.
+Amendments do not overrule the Court through hierarchy.
+Instead, they redefine the structure within which the Court operates.

 Why Amendment Is Difficult by Design

-The amendment process resists haste.
-Proposals may stall in Congress or fail during state ratification.
-Political enthusiasm does not guarantee constitutional change.
+The amendment process resists urgency.
+A proposal can fail in Congress or during state ratification.

 The Constitution is designed to endure.
-Structural stability is not resistance to progress; it is protection against instability.
+Therefore, stability is not resistance to progress.
+It is protection against instability.

 Before calling for constitutional change, ask: